robmosys-tum/PapPercComp/CloudRobotics/README.md

 The following instructions were tested on Ubuntu 18.04.
 Installation from source using the 'catkin' buildsystem is recommendended.

-THe [Installation Instructions](http://knowrob.org/installation) are adapted as following
+The [Installation Instructions](http://knowrob.org/installation) are adapted as following

 ```bash
 rosdep update